Python SDK Guide

 task_id = queue.enqueue(

-priority=1, # High priority
+priority=1, # lower = higher priority

 payload=b'{"action": "process_order", "order_id": 123}',